securityengineer/SecurityInterviews/docs/questions.rst

 * What's good and bad about TOFU?

-How do collisions in hash functions affect security (in theory and in practice)?
+* How do collisions in hash functions affect security (in theory and in practice)?

+* Should you authenticate then encrypt, or encrypt then authenticate or encrypt and authenticate at the same time?
+Why?
+	Encrypt and then authenticate, because otherwise you'll have to decrypt before checking the authenticity of the plaintext.
+This has caused all sorts of problems with, for example, SSL, leading to POODLE, Lucky13, BEAST, CRIME and other acronyms.
+See https://moxie.org/blog/the-cryptographic-doom-principle/ for more information.

 DNS
 ---